-Illinois implemented a new DataQ Compliance Officer review process in July 2017 to assist with increasing the timeliness of responding to request for data review.
-This process now evenly distributes requests to be reviewed among all officers and has assisted in more timely responses.
+Illinois continues to adjust the DataQ Compliance Officer review process as needed to assist with increasing the timeliness of responding to request for data review.
+This process evenly distributes requests to be reviewed among all officers and has assisted in more timely responses.